Last month we co-hosted our "Startup Stories" breakfast together with Jump.Work and Unleashed. Here are some of the key takeaways from the event.

 Hannah Keal, Managing Partner @ Unleashed

-As we've already alluded to, startups can be volatile and susceptible to change and a lot can happen in a year.
-Instead of trying to implement fixed annual reviews, companies could try and review employee performance less officially on a monthly or quarterly basis.
+A year is a long time in a startup.
+Instead of implementing fixed annual reviews, companies could try and review employee performance less officially on a monthly or quarterly basis.

-By doing this, managers can track performance and results more consistently, and they are also able to affect change and react to situations more quickly and efficiently.
+By doing this, managers can track performance and results more consistently.
+They can also affect change and react to situations more quickly and efficiently.

-Performance and target setting are intrinsically linked and a review always provides an excellent opportunity to discuss both.
-However, when an employer insists on conducting reviews on an annual basis, they do not leave themselves much time to affect change.
+Performance and target setting are linked and a review always provides an excellent opportunity to discuss both.
+However, when an employer insists on conducting reviews annually, they do not leave themselves much time to affect change.

-Let's paint a scenario when an employee has met their target within the first three months of the year.
-In this case, what is their target for the remaining nine and what is their motivation to turn up for work?
+Let's paint a scenario where an employee has met their target in the first three months of the year.
+In this case, what is their target for the remaining nine months and what is their motivation to turn up for work?
 After all, their yearly objective has already been met, and if they're being measured solely on that, then there's little to incentivise them to go beyond it.